ashlynn4567/Challenge4-CodeQuiz/README.md

 In the future, I would like to add the following improvements:

+- Clean up the appearance of the page with styling.
 - Add a page that displays what the user answered vs the correct answers for each question.
 - Add a functionality that allows users to add their own questions.
 - Add a functionality that randomizes the question order.